|Nutritional Guidelines (per serving)|

 Beef Wellington is one of those recipes you should try once, but the results can be disappointing: under-cooked beef and soggy puff pastry.
-I've adapted Emeril's recipe for mini Beef Wellingtons and made needed adjustments to the cook time.
-I've also eliminated the foie gras pate (which you can put back in if you like) and added a rich red wine and gorgonzola sauce.
+We've adapted Emeril's recipe for mini Beef Wellingtons and made needed adjustments to the cook time.
+We've also eliminated the foie gras pate (which you can put back in if you like) and added a rich red wine and gorgonzola sauce.

 - 1 tablespoon unsalted butter